Doctor of Philosophy in Electrical Engineering

 Lawrence, KS 66045

-- First semester select a major advisor and a doctoral committee
+- Select a major advisor and a doctoral committee in the first semester

 - Submit plan of study to be approved by committee